Here’s what I made this week:

 … which coincidentally was the same size as an old wooden wine box I had in my basement.

 So instead of having to build a frame, all I had to do was pry the cover off the box.
 (Sometimes my hoarding tendencies pay off.)
+(This time my wine-drinking tendencies paid off, too.)

 I played around with a few different patterns.
 Ultimately I decided to go with a log cabin-style quilt square design — mostly because it would be really easy to put together.